Video Game Accessibility through Shared Control for People with Upper-Limb Impairments: Experimental Methodology

 \subsection{Participants}

 Participants were recruited through local associations of people with motor impairments: \anon{Spazio Vita\footnote{\url{https://spaziovitaniguarda.it}} of Niguarda Hospital in Milan - Italy, and Milan and Monza's branches of UILDM\footnote{Unione Italiana Lotta Distrofia Muscolare: \url{https://www.uildm.org}}}.
-These associations also provided locations for the experiments.
-The following inclusion criteria were adopted: \begin{itemize} \item Being at least 13 years old. \item Being able to speak \anon[languages spoken by the authors]{Italian}. \item Having an upper-limb impairment that limits their ability to use standard video game controllers. \end{itemize} The only exclusion criterion was the presence of multiple disabilities, as a potential confounding factor for the analysis.
-Prior experience with \textit{Rocket League} was not considered a confounding factor, as we expected it to influence both sessions in a similar way.
+The following inclusion criteria were adopted: \begin{itemize} \item Being at least 13 years old. \item Being able to speak \anon[languages spoken by the authors]{Italian}. \item Having an upper-limb impairment that limits ability to use standard video game controllers. \end{itemize} The only exclusion criterion was the presence of multiple disabilities, as potential confounding factor for the analysis.

 Following these criteria, $13$ participants were recruited.
-An additional participant experienced motion sickness shortly after the experiment began and therefore did not complete either session.
-For this reason, they are not considered in the remainder of this work.
-The demographic profiles of the participants are reported in Table~\ref{tab:demographic-data}.
+One additional participant, who did not complete either session due to motion sickness, was excluded from the analysis.
+Participants' demographic data is reported in Table~\ref{tab:demographic-data}.